mirconanni/TandK_CNR/IMN_extraction/readme.md

 ```

 ## Example on Geolife Dataset
 In this example, the data of one user (user id 064) in the Geolife trajectory dataset [[3]](#3) is inserted into a collection "geolife_data" on MongoDB and then the IMN is created for that user.
+Creating an index for large volumes of data is highly recommended.

 ```python
 import glob